A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Enrollees can choose from a long list of banks, credit unions, and brokerage firms that offer accounts for saving and growing HSA funds.
 To establish and contribute to an HSA, you'll need to have health coverage under an HDHP.

 Many businesses, large and small, offer HDHP coverage to their employees, but you can also purchase an HDHP on your own through the exchange in your state or directly from a health insurance carrier.
-For people who buy their own insurance, HDHPs are available in nearly every county in the US.
-If you’re shopping on HealthCare.gov or a state-run marketplace, the HSA-eligible plans will be designated with an icon or a small notification.
-And you’ll be able to use a search filter to narrow the plan selections to only show HSA-eligible plans.
+For people who buy their own insurance, HDHPs are available in nearly every county in the U.S., via the Marketplace (exchange).
+If you're shopping on HealthCare.gov or a state-run marketplace, the HSA-eligible plans will be designated with an icon or a small notification.
+And you'll be able to use a search filter to narrow the plan selections to only show HSA-eligible plans.
+As noted above, this now includes every Catastrophic and Bronze plan available through the Marketplace.

-HSAs became available at the beginning of 2004.4 The number of HSAs in the U.S. had soared to 30 million people by the end of 2020, covering 63 million Americans.
-And more than half of people with employer-sponsored coverage were enrolled in HDHPs as of 2022 (although there was a slight drop from 2021, and not everyone with an HDHP chooses to open an HSA).5
+HSAs became available at the beginning of 2004.13 The number of HSAs in the U.S. had soared to 39.3 million by the end of 2024, covering more than 59 million Americans.14 According to a KFF analysis, 29% of people with employer-sponsored health insurance were enrolled in HDHPs in 202515 (although not everyone with an HDHP chooses to contribute to an HSA, and it's optional for employers to contribute to employees' HSAs).

 Where should I keep my HSA funds?